Meghan Markle's U.K. Hair Stylist Reveals the Royal Bride-to-Be's Hair-Straightening Secret

 The treatment, which costs $350 and takes between two to four hours, involves the stylist applying keratin (a protein that occurs naturally in your hair) and then using heat to seal it in.

 “She has really beautiful hair,” says Kakoulli, who saw Meghan at Clarke’s Mayfair salon in the summer of 2016, just before it was revealed that she was dating Prince Harry.
 “Her hair was in such lovely condition, and you could tell that she really looks after it and that she was proud of it – it’s really stunning.”
-And it’s just as stunning without the straightening.
-“She has beautiful curls, too, but obviously we never see it that way.
-Not tight cork screw curls, just really gorgeous.”

 RELATED VIDEO: Priyanka Chopra Responds to Rumors That She Will Be a Bridesmaid for Meghan Markle